Skip to Content

 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Turquoise is a semi-precious gemstone.
 Admired for thousands of years by Native Americans, this gemstone is now among the most popular items to collect by rockhounds across the states.
-But, how common is turquoise in the U.S., and where you can find it?
+But how common is turquoise in the U.S., and where can you find it?

 Let’s see exactly how turquoise forms, and what general areas you should consider searching for it!